Raspberry Pi user manual

 dtoverlay=fly-tft-v2

-in the config.txt file - Open
+to the config.txt file - Open

 /boot/config.txt